Rutiquewiski/HealthBridge-API/README.md

 - **Login - With valid user:** POST -> /api/key/login

 ## Support
-For any questions or assistance regarding the Healthcare System API, or if you need the collection to test it with Postman, please contact me at gustavo.rutiquewiski@outlook.com.
+For any questions or assistance regarding the HealthBridge API, or if you need the collection to test it with Postman, please contact me at gustavo.rutiquewiski@outlook.com.

 Thank you for choosing the HealthBridge API.
-We hope it serves your needs effectively and contributes to the improvement of healthcare delivery.
+I hope it serves your needs effectively and contributes to the improvement of healthcare delivery.